Smoking and Clozapine: Can You Take Them Together?

 What should you do?

-Nicotine replacement therapy (patches, gum, lozenges, inhalers, sprays) and most non-combustible nicotine products do not induce CYP1A2 and do not require a clozapine dose change.
-The interaction is specifically with combustion products, so heavy cannabis smoking can have a similar effect and should also be disclosed.
+Nicotine replacement (patches, gum, lozenges, inhalers, sprays) and most non-combustible nicotine products do not induce CYP1A2 and do not require a clozapine dose change.
+Switching from cigarettes to nicotine replacement still counts as "quitting smoking" for clozapine dosing.

 Which specific products are affected?